-Utility Debt - 2.5% of assessed valuation Open Space and Park Facilities - 2.5% of assessed valuation
+Utility Debt - 2.5% of assessed valuation with voter approval

+Open Space and Park Facilities - 2.5% of assessed valuation with voter approval

-- 2.2 Public Policy Limits: - 2.2.1 The City will establish and implement a comprehensive multi-year Capital Improvement Program (CIP). - 2.2.2 Financial analysis of funding sources will be conducted for all proposed capital improvement projects. - 2.2.3 Debt will be issued in accordance with the CIP as necessary. - 2.2.4 Where borrowing is recommended, the source of funds to cover debt service requirements must be identified.
+2.2 Public Policy Limits:

+- 2.2.1 The City will establish and implement a comprehensive multi-year Capital Improvement Program (CIP). - 2.2.2 Financial analysis of funding sources will be conducted for all proposed capital improvement projects.